 The ClientDataFilter:, RevisionDataFilter:, and ArchiveDataFilter: fields are for replicated environments where you filter out unnecessary data.
 For instance, a build server does not need to replicate the have list for every open client workspace on the master server.
-See "Filtering meta during replication" in Helix Core Server Administrator Guide.
+See "Filtering metadata during replication or edge-to-edge chaining" in Helix Core Server Administrator Guide.